Demographics of Ecuador: Migration trends

 There is a diverse community of Middle Eastern Ecuadorians, numbering in the tens of thousands, mostly from Lebanese, Syrian and Palestinian descent; prominent in commerce and industry, and concentrated in the coastal cities of Guayaquil, Quevedo and Machala.
 They are well assimilated into the local culture and are referred commonly as "turcos" since the early migrants of these communities arrived with passports issued by the Ottoman Empire in the beginning of the century.

 Ecuador is also home to communities of Spaniards, Italians, Germans, Portuguese, French, Britons and Greek-Ecuadorians.
 Ecuadorian Jews, who number around 450 are mostly of German or Italian descent.
 There are 225,000 English speakers and 112,000 German speakers in Ecuador of which the great majority reside in Quito, mainly all descendants of immigrants who arrived in the late 19th century and of retired emigrees that returned to their terroir.
 Most of the descendants of European immigrants strive for the preservation of their heritage.
 Therefore, some groups even have their own schools (e.g. German School Guayaquil and German School Quito), Liceé La Condamine (French Heritage), Alberto Einstein (Jewish Heritage) and The British School of Quito (Anglo-British), cultural and social organizations, churches and country clubs.
 Their contribution for the social, political and economical development of the country is immense, specially in relation to their percentage in the total population.
 Most of the families of European heritage belong to the Ecuadorian upper class and had married into the wealthiest families of the country.

 There is also a small Asian-Ecuadorian (see Asian Latino) community estimated in a range from 2,500 to 25,000, mainly consists of those having any amount of Chinese Han descent, and possibly 10,000 being Japanese whose ancestors arrived as miners, farm hands and fishermen in the late 19th century.
 Guayaquil has an East Asian community, mostly Chinese including Taiwanese, and Japanese, as well as a Southeast Asian community, mostly Filipinos.

+LGBT+ population

+In the 2022 census, the National Institute of Statistics and Census included questions about the LGBT+ population for the first time.
+Said census showed that 2.4% of the adult population of Ecuador was lesbian, gay, bisexual, transgender or other queer identity.